 ManageEngine Free Active Directory Tools is essentially a group of utilities that help to manage Active Directory.
 Some of the utilities available include AD Query Tool, CSV Generator, Last Logon Reporter, Terminal Session Manager, AD Replication Manager, SharePoint Manager, DMZ Port Analyzer, Domain and DC Roles Reported, Local Users Manager, Password Policy Manager, and Exchange Health Monitor.

 All of these utilities have the focus of making it easier to manage Active Directory.
-For example, there is a Free Password Expiry Notifier utility which reminds users to update their passwords via email or SMS.
+For example, there is a Free Password Expiry Notifier utility that reminds users to update their passwords via email or SMS.
 Similarly, the Duplicates Identifier allows you to see all duplicated objects in one click.
 The result is an Active Directory administrative experience that is more versatile than Active Directory alone.

 Another interesting utility is the Terminal Session Manager.
 With the Terminal Session Manager the user can utilize a PowerShell cmdlet to find and manage a range of terminal sessions from a centralized location.
 This is particularly useful because it allows you to manage and disconnect multiple users from one location.

 The ManageEngine Free Active Directory Tools bundle is well worth considering if you’re looking to add a range of new Active Directory functions to your tricks bag.
-One of the best things about this is that you won’t have to pay for the privilege of these utilities either because everything is free to dowload.
+One of the best things about this is that you won’t have to pay for the privilege of these utilities either because everything is free to download.

 IT Environment Health Scanner is a product that aims to help you maintain the integrity of Active Directory.
 Active Directory needs to be maintained like any other service and IT Environment Health Scanner has been designed to allow users to do just that.
 You can use this tool to scan your Active Directory service to look for any problems or chinks in its armor.